Clinical-Genomics/build-podman/README.md

 #### Setting file SELinux security contexts

-After uncompressing the archive, there might be a need to set file SELinux security contexts with `chcon -R  chcon -R unconfined_u:object_r:user_home_t:s0 build-podman_*` (TODO: investigate this.
+After uncompressing the archive, there might be a need to set file SELinux security contexts with `chcon -R unconfined_u:object_r:user_home_t:s0 build-podman_*` (TODO: investigate this.
 It seems to be a problem only when untarring outside of the home directory)

 #### TODO: Is  _installprefix_ needed?